umutnazlica/MCP_VSCODE_COPILOT/README.md

 ## 🌟 Assumptions

-- We need Oracle database connection (in my case Oracle Database 23ai Free image running on Podman on my Mac Notebook, You can use other Oracle Database Connection options as well like Autonomous Database.).
+- We need Oracle database connection (In my case Oracle Database 23ai Free image running on Podman on my Mac Notebook, You can use other Oracle Database options as well, like Autonomous Database).
 More instructions can be found: <br>
 https://github.com/umutnazlica/Podman_Mac_DB23AI_APEX

 ---